dibollinger/CookieBlock-Violation-Detection/README.md

 # GDPR Violation Detection for Consent Management Platforms

-This repository provides the scripts that were used for the techniques of GDPR violation detection described in the master thesis report "Analyzing Cookies Compliance with the GDPR", as well as the paper "Automating Cookie Consent and GDPR Violation Detection".
+This repository provides the scripts that were used for the techniques of GDPR violation detection described in the master thesis report __"Analyzing Cookies Compliance with the GDPR"__, as well as the paper __"Automating Cookie Consent and GDPR Violation Detection"__.

 The paper can be found here: